exonwarrior/www.aberlag.com/rules.md

 - **Listen to the moderators**
   <br/> Follow their instructions - especially at the start of games.
 - **No physical contact**
   <br/> Don't push, shove or grab at other players.
+  <br/> *HvZ is slightly different as it involves tagging other people via touch, but don't go barrelling into people.*
 - **Be aware of your environment**
   <br/> Don't climb on walls (or anything else you could fall from) or otherwise endanger yourself, or other people.
 - **Don't use realistic looking blasters**